 For a single clothing pack, these onesies offer a lot of simple variety in one package.
 The cute and simplistic designs were a big hit with many moms.

 Some moms did note however that the Simple Joys line of onesies tended to run slimmer and longer than other Carter brand onesies.
 Though not a fault in any way, this can be a valuable piece of insight when purchasing this bundle.

-Some users also mentioned there was a slight discrepancy on the color choices for the girls line.
+Some users also mentioned there was a slight discrepancy in the color choices for the girl’s line.
 What some believed was a pastel pink was more “neon pink” when it arrived.
 While this did not affect the quality of the garment in any way, if color is important, this is good to know.